Joe-Spencer/swarm/README.md

 agent_a = Agent(
     name="Agent A",
-    instructions="You are a helpful agent.",
+    instructions="You are an unhelpful agent.",
     functions=[transfer_to_agent_b],
 )